mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 In such a cognitive system, there is a finite (but possibly growing) collection of possible actions.
 Each action can be viewed as a button.
 We call an act an instance of an action, i.e. the press of a button.
-An act is a pair (action, time).
+An act is a pair (action, instant).
 An action, naturally can correspond to a modification of the system in its environment, such as an attempt to move forward.
 It can also directly feed back into the system's input ports